coryhelco/Network-Studies/Cisco/Administrative_Distance.md

 - Next Hop Resolution Protocol (NHRP)	250
 - Default static route learned via DHCP	254
 - Unknown and unused	255

+## Routing Protocols

+### Prefix Length
+- The longest-matching route is preferred first.
+- Prefix length trumps all other route attributes.
+- Administrative Distance
+  - If multiple routes to a destination with the same prefix length exist, the route learned by the protocol with the lowest administrative distance is preferred.